Ecuador

 iStock1150520896copy

-We'll fly from Quito to San Cristobal Airport in the Galápagos this morning.
-We'll be met at the airport and taken to our (women-owned!) home for the week, The Ocean Spray
+We'll transfer together back to the airport to fly from Quito to San Cristóbal Airport in the Galápagos this morning.
+Once we touch down in paradise, our driver will be waiting to whisk us away to our (women-owned!) home for the week: The Ocean Spray cruiseboat.

 The Ecuadorian government has designated 97% of the land area of the Galápagos Islands as the country's first national park.
 To protect this extraordinary natural resource, access is tightly controlled.
 A licensed naturalist must accompany any trip ashore.
 We'll have one aboard as a resource for the voyage.

-After a ship's orientation, we'll set sail for Lobos Island and Kicker Rock.
+After an orientation for our ship, we'll set sail for Lobos Island and Kicker Rock.
 Lobos Island is aptly named after the many sea lions resting and playing along its rocky shores.
 It's also home to various birds, including pelicans, frigate birds, yellow warblers, and more.
 In the clear waters of the narrow channel, sea turtles, sea lions, stingrays, and perhaps even white-tipped sharks are easy to find.

-We'll view Kicker Rock, one of the most iconic sites in the Galapagos.
+We'll view one of the most iconic sites in the Galapagos, Kicker Rock, up close and personal from a dinghy.
 It consists of two eroded volcanic cones towering 340 feet above the sea.
 Seabirds nest there, and it's a nice spot to take pictures while our dinghies circumnavigate the rock.

 Included